-Grimes says she's finishing work on 'Miss Anthropocene' follow-up | NME
+Grimes says she's finishing a new album and hopes to release music in the next two months | NME

-Grimes has taken to a YouTube livestream Q&A to give an update on the follow-up to ‘Miss Anthropocene’, tease a project with Caroline Polachek and more.
+Grimes has taken to a YouTube livestream Q&A to give an update on her new album, tease a project with Caroline Polachek and more.

 The fan Q&A took place to promote Grimes’ collaboration with tech company Endel, where she produced an ‘AI Lullaby’ using her production and vocals to create a mammoth 90-minute ambient track.